stklcode/statify-blacklist/CONTRIBUTING.md

 As for all great Open Source projects, contributions in form of bug reports and code are welcome and important to keep the project alive.

-In general, this project follows the [Git Flow](https://guides.github.com/introduction/flow/).
+In general, this project follows the [GitHub Flow](https://guides.github.com/introduction/flow/).
 Fork the project, commit your changes to your branch, open a pull request and it will probably be merged.
 However, to ensure maintainability and quality of the code, there are some guidelines you might be more or less familiar with.
 For that purpose, this document describes the important points.